agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_parameter | Not exactly 1 parameter given, or parameter is not a direction. failed_path | Cannot move to the target location because the agent or one of its attached things are blocked.
+failed_parameter | Parameter is not a direction. failed_path | Cannot move to the target location because the agent or one of its attached things are blocked.

 ### attach